nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

-depletion (Wickman and Jansson, 1997) because termite reproductives use reserved fat body for dispersal flight and colony foundations and do not obtain further energy until they successful start establishing the new colonies (refs).
-Accordingly, energy costs associated with mate search further decreased the successes of colony foundations and the number of offspring after foundations (Fig. 2).
-Thus, mate search is a highly cost-intensive work for termites.
+depletion (Wickman and Jansson, 1997) because termite reproductives use reserved fat body for dispersal flight and colony foundations and do not obtain further energy until they successful start establishing the new colonies (Chouvenc, 2022; Inagaki et al., 2020).
+Accordingly, energy costs associated with mate search further decreased the successes of colony foundations and the number of offspring after foundations (Fig.
+2).
+Thus, mate search is a highly cost-intensive work for termites, and for these animals, searching activity itself could lead to the chages of movement patterns for random search.

 To compensate for reducing the probability of mating encounters due to inactivity, termites adjusted their mating preferences after the extended searches.
-Termites that experienced the extended searches had a much higher motivation for pairing than those just after swarming, where males followed any females upon encounters (Fig. 3, video?).
-In our observations of termites with extended mate search, two males frequently compete to obtain a single female (Fig. 3A, comparison of \>2 observations, Video SX).
-This is consistent with the theoretical predictions that low choociness is haviored by a low encounter rate (Courtiol et al., 2016) (Crowley et al., 1991; Kokko and Johnstone 2002).
-Similar changes in mate choice preferences can be observed in other animals, especially those mate multiple mating partners.
-For example, the levels of selectivity by females are relaxed when the life expectancy of females is short (Wilson et al. 2010; Wilgers and Hebets 2012), lack of males (Alatalo et al. 1988), short mating season (Gotthard et al. 1999).
-Furthermore, males that are isolated for longer periods often show same-sex pairing as they cannot miss the partner (Engel biol lett).
+Termites that experienced the extended searches had a much higher motivation for pairing than those just after swarming, where males followed any females upon encounters (Fig. 3, Video S2).
+This is consistent with the theoretical predictions that low choociness is favored by a low encounter rate (Courtiol et al., 2016; Crowley et al., 1991; Etienne et al., 2014; Kokko and Johnstone, 2002).
+Furthermore, in our observations of termites with extended mate search, two males frequently compete to obtain a single female (Fig. 3A, comparison of \>2 observations, Video S2).
+Similar changes in mate choice preferences can be observed in other animals, e.g., the motiovation of mating increased when the life expectancy is short (Wilgers and Hebets, 2012; Wilson et al., 2010), the cost of search is high (Alatalo et al., 1988), and mating season is short (Gotthard et al., 1999).
+Furthermore, males that are isolated for longer periods become less discriminative to their mating partners and often show same-sex pairing (Engel et al., 2015).
 Thus, termites do not solely rely on the random search strategy during mate pairing; instead, they combine it with other decision-making systems to rationally obtain a partner.

 Tandem pairing dynamics of termites were distinct between individuals just after swarming and with extended mate search.
 Especially in